hashicorp/design-system/website/docs/components/flyout/partials/code/component-api.md

     [Icon](/icons/library) name.
   </C.Property>
   <C.Property @name="tagline" @type="string">
+    A string that helps the user maintain context when a Flyout is open.
+    <br/><br/>
-    A string that helps the user maintain context when a Flyout is open. _Note: this is NOT the title text, but a small piece of text above the title text._
+    This is **not** the title text, but a small piece of text above the title text.
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).